tinoargentino/SlackSurvey/README.md

 The Survey includes 10 buttons from 1 to 10 to provide a full NPS survey, and asks for additional text feedback after the score is provided.

-Additionally, the Home of the Slack App provided a text input interface, so that users can provide valuable feedback at any moment
+Additionally, the Home of the Slack App provides a text input interface, so that users can provide valuable feedback at any moment

 All of this data is captured, stored, and organized in the Google Spreadsheet template provided